ConnectBox/connectbox-pi/docs/deployment.md

 Once you finish that, duplicate the microSD card to quickly create additional ConnectBoxes - you do not need to run this script again.

+### Applying Device-specific configuration (wifi adapter configuration)

+Ansible groups are used to apply device-specific configuration to the ConnectBox.
+The groups are defined under `ansible/group_vars` and the groups for wifi-adapters are most common.
+The default configuration for wifi adapters is for the rt5372.
+If you are unsure of your adapter type, put your device in the `generic_wifi_adapter` group in the Ansible inventory.
+Groups to activate configuration for other wifi adapters is also present in `ansible/group_vars`.

 ### Optional Ansible Arguments

 To use these arguments, add them to the inventory file or add `-e option_name=value` to the `ansible-playbook` commandline e.g. `-e ssid="My Connectbox"` or `-e deploy_sample_content=false`